Expert Advice On Improving Your Home

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 HVAC contractors in Utah must have a Speciality Contractor license from the Department of Commerce Division of Professional Licensing.
 Contractors are required to submit proof of insurance and, if they own a business or have employees, must register their business and have workers' compensation insurance.
 Always check a company's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Look for a a company with glowing reviews and stories of positive service experiences.
+Look for a a provider with glowing reviews and stories of positive service experiences.

 Understand Work Details